 You don’t placate and play with evil.
 You conquer it.

 One last thing: some people have accused me, and others in the pro-life movement, of being un-Christian because I won’t take a moderate position on Planned Parenthood.
 I’m baffled by this accusation.

 The Bible says God hates child sacrifice.
 He detests the killing of innocent human life.
 In Jeremiah 7:31 (ESV) He says, “They have built the high places of Topheth, which is in the Valley of the Son of Hinnom, to burn their sons and their daughters in the fire, which I did not command, nor did it come into my mind.”

 Killing children is unthinkable to God.
 He does not wink at it, He does not placate it, He does not speak gracefully about it.
 He demands that the practice be stopped.

-Should we pray for Planned Parenthood President Cecile Richards and the entire staff?
+Should we pray for Planned Parenthood leadership and entire staff?
 Absolutely.
 Should our work and dialogue be nonviolent, candid, and compassionate?
 Without a doubt.